On algebraic structures of the Hochschild complex: Derived Poincar e duality algebras

 \section{Derived Poincar\'e duality algebras}

-In this section we essentially show how an isomorphism of $HH^*(A,A)$-modules gives rise to a BV structure on $HH^*(A,A)$ whose underlying Gerstenhaber structure is the canonical one.
-The next lemma follows from Lemma \ref{lem1}.
+In this section we show how an isomorphism of $HH^*(A,A)$-modules gives rise to a BV-structure on $HH^*(A,A)$ whose underlying Gerstenhaber structure is the canonical one.
+The next lemma follows essentially from Lemma~\ref{lem1}.

 \begin{lemma} For $a, b\in HH^*(A,A)$ and $\phi\in HH^*(A,A^{\vee})$ we have